 Programs may also place restrictions on the type, location, or price of the home being purchased.
 For example, homes purchased with assistance through the shared appreciation loan program in Arlington, VA cannot have a purchase price that exceeds $500,000.
 A shared appreciation loan program in San Francisco places a number of limitations on properties that are eligible for purchase through the program, including requiring that the property be compatible in size with the size of the household (minimum one person per bedroom) and not contain a rental unit or in-law suite.

-San Francisco, CA’s downpayment assistance loan is structured as a shared appreciation mortgage which requires no payments over the loan term.
-The program allows for assistance of up to $375,000 to support home purchases for low and middle income first-time homebuyers seeking to buy a market-rate principal residence.
+San Francisco, CA’s down payment assistance loan is structured as a shared appreciation mortgage which requires no payments over the loan term.
+The program allows for assistance of up to $375,000 to support home purchases for low- and middle-income first-time homebuyers seeking to buy a market-rate principal residence.
 The city holds a lottery to distribute their assistance in the face of high demand.
+Special programs exist for those employed as first responders or public educators.

-Boulder, CO offers borrowers up to $50,000 in downpayment assistance (up to 15 percent of the value of a home) through a shared appreciation mortgage called the H2O loan.
-The funds must be repaid on sale of the home or after 15 years, whichever comes first, plus a share of home price appreciation.
+Boulder, CO offers borrowers up to $100,000 in down payment assistance (up to 15 percent of the value of a home) through a shared appreciation mortgage called the H2O (“House to Homeownership”) loan.
+The funds must be repaid on sale or transfer of the home, or after 15 years, whichever comes first, plus a share of home price appreciation.
 Eligible applicants must be low-income first time homebuyers who work within the city limits.

 - The website for San Francisco, CA’s program provides examples of many of the materials communities might need when developing a shared appreciation loan program.
 The site includes information to help potential homebuyers understand the program, as well as a detailed manual for lenders and sample escrow instructions and closing documents.